 Thanks to the generous outpouring of donations, Esther’s Friends has partnered with:

-Rainbow Animal Assisted Therapy to provide funding for a new therapy dog to visit children at Ann & Robert H. Lurie Children’s Hospital of Chicago.
+Rainbow Animal Assisted Therapy to provide funding for a new therapy dog to visit children throughout Chicagoland.
 Visit the page "Our Therapy Dog, Eva" from the dropdown above to learn all about her;

-Comer Children's Hospital (University of Chicago Medicine) to provide 525 comfort care kits to families in the Pediatric Intensive Care and Isolation Units.
-These kits include basic hygiene materials, activity books, games, fuzzy socks, blankets, a journal, and thanks to your donations, will now also include a meal voucher and parking pass;
+Comer Children's Hospital (University of Chicago Medicine) to provide 525 comfort care kits to families in the PICU and Isolation Unit.
+These kits include basic hygiene materials, activity books, games, fuzzy socks, blankets, a journal, and thanks to your donations, now also include a meal voucher and parking pass;

 Ronald McDonald House near Lurie Children's to provide meals for families staying at the house.